Algebraic Theory of Quantum Synchronization and Limit Cycles under Dissipation

-In contrast to identical synchronization, phase synchronization does require periodic motion in order to meaningfully define a relative phase difference between the two subsystems.
+In contrast to identical synchronization, phase synchronization generally requires periodic motion to define a relative phase difference between the two subsystems meaningfully.
+However, extensions can be considered with simply a time delay rather than an actual phase difference.
 This class of synchronization is weaker than identical synchronization, even under the natural extension to non-identical subsystems, as it requires no direct correlation between the variables describing the subsystems.
 Following work on cryptography using chaotic maps \cite{Pareek_Patidar_Sud_2005}, phase synchronization was applied as a method for secure communication \cite{Kiani-B_Fallahi_Pariz_Leung_2009, Fallahi_Raoufi_Khoshbin_2008}.
-Phase synchronization has also been studied in the quantum setting, through the use of Arnold tongues and Hussimi-Q functions \cite{Galve_Luca_Giorgi_Zambrini_2017, Roulet_2018}.
-These methods are usually aimed at probing the response of the system to driving, rather than mutual synchronization between subsystems.
-In the remainder of our work we will focus on studying identical synchronization between subsystems of an extended quantum system, although the results presented are just as applicable to phase synchronization.
+Phase synchronization has also been studied in the quantum setting through the use of Arnold tongues, and Hussimi-Q functions \cite{Galve_Luca_Giorgi_Zambrini_2017, Roulet_2018}.
+These methods are usually aimed at probing the response of the system to driving rather than mutual synchronization between subsystems.
+We should also mention the interesting related case of amplitude-envelope synchronization in chaotic systems \cite{Gonzalez_2002} where there is no correlation between the amplitude and phases of the motion within the two systems, but instead, they both develop periodic envelopes at a matched frequency.
+In the remainder of our work, we will focus on studying identical synchronization between subsystems of an extended quantum system, although many of the results presented are just as applicable to phase synchronization.

 Before discussing quantum synchronization in more detail, we make a short remark about the language used in the rest of this article.
-We will use the term synchronized to refer to any two time dependant signals which are equal, or sufficiently similar, usually after some transient time.
-The term synchronization will refer to the non-trivial process of two subsystems becoming synchronized, in a way that is stable to perturbations in the initial conditions.
-In systems where there are multiple observable quantities within each subsystem, we will say the subsystems are completely synchronized if all observable quantities are synchronized and at least one is non-constant.
+We will use the term synchronized to refer to any pair of time-dependent signals that are equal or sufficiently similar, usually after some transient time.
+The term synchronization will refer to the non-trivial process of two subsystems becoming synchronized in a way that is stable to perturbations in the initial conditions.
+In systems with multiple observable quantities within each subsystem, we will say the subsystems are completely synchronized if all observable quantities are synchronized, and at least one is non-constant.
 Consequently, we will use identical synchronization for the identical/complete synchronization discussed above to avoid confusion.
-These definitions will be formalised in Section \ref{sec:defiandmethods}.
+These definitions will be formalized in Section \ref{sec:defiandmethods}.

-\subsubsection{Quantum synchronization}
+\subsubsection{Quantum Synchronization}